 “We are going to practice three different types of breathing!”

-Really there are three?
-I cannot seem to do one kind.
+Really there are three.
+I cannot seem breathe without my heart racing.
 I doubt I am going to grasp the other 2.

 “Okay.
 Sit straight up.
 Take a deep breath for a count of 8…”